IBM-Cloud/docs/services/mobileanalytics/mobileanalytics_overview.md

 <dt>Rapidly discover issues</dt>
 	<dd>Monitor crash status.
 Set alert triggers on critical metrics and route alerts to any REST endpoint. </dd>
 <dt>Troubleshoot to root cause</dt>
-	<dd>Use custom client logging in your app and automatically upload the logs and search them from the console.
+	<dd>Use custom logging in your app and automatically upload the logs and search them from the console.
 Drill down on crash events to see stack traces. </dd>
 </dl>